-Maurice “Mobetta” Brown’s talent orbits him simultaneously through three worlds: contemporary jazz, blues-rock and cutting edge hip hop.
+Trumpet sensation Maurice “Mobetta” Brown orbits simultaneously through three worlds: contemporary jazz, blues-rock and cutting-edge hip hop.
 He’s a mastermind as a trumpeter, composer, arranger, and producer.
 When Maurice picks up his horn, his soulful melodies soar into a rarefied space that uniquely marries be-bop to hip-hop and rock, producing his own distinctive sound.

-Brown’s immersion into hip hop as musician/MC/producer culminated in the 2014 release of “MAURICE vs. MOBETTA” (Brown Records).
-This groundbreaking alter-ego album remixed original horn parts with newly recorded hip hop beats.
-Brown’s jazz roots are cultivated here through the lens of a hip hop perspective.
-Talib Kweli, Prodigy and Jean Grae’s spitting rhymes are met by Mobetta’s own, while his trumpet circles muscularly throughout every track.
+Brown’s immersion into hip hop as musician/producer/lyricist culminated in the 2014 release of “MAURICE vs. MOBETTA”.
+This groundbreaking alter-ego album remixed The Cycle of Love with fresh and innovative hip hop beats.
+Brown’s jazz roots were enhanced through the lens of a hip-hop perspective.
+Talib Kweli, Prodigy of Mobb Deep, Consequence and Jean Grae’s spitting rhymes are met by Mobetta’s own, while his trumpet circles effortlessly throughout every track.